 Another factor to consider when picking a provider for gaming is the quality of the router provided.
 BT's Smart Hub is regarded as one of the best out there in terms of wireless performance, but it has been known to not play nice with some gaming devices – including the Xbox One – without some fiddling.
 It's also worth noting that gamers looking to use their own hardware might not be able to do so with all providers – they each provide compatible hardware to new users, but not all existing routers will be compatible with all services, so do your research beforehand.

 Reliability is also important, as there's little more frustrating than losing connection mid-game, especially since some competitive games will treat this as an early disconnection and punish it accordingly.
-In a recent Ofcom report Sky took the lead in terms of avoiding interruptions and disconnections, with Plusnet and Virgin at the bottom end.

 Every individual case will be different, based on the quality of your line, the distance from your local cabinet and numerous other small factors.
 As a result, it's impossible to draw a full conclusion as to which will be best for you and your individual gaming needs, so you'll also need to do a little research of your own if you're after something specific.